1C0D/Rotate-around-active_and_cursor/README.md

     -active object only
     -selected objects
     -whole scene

- working on parent object and children (except directly on children)
+working on parents object with their childen
+but not children directly, which is logic because their coordinates are bases on parents one.

+I you see possible improvements you are WELCOME